telerik/ajax-docs/installation/installing-the-telerik-controls-from-zip-file.md

 >caution
 >If you are using a custom or a modified skin, you need to set the **EnableEmbeddedSkins** property to **false** .
 If you don't do that the control will fail to find your custom skin with an exception.
 If you wish to use a custom skin - it will override your CSS file.
-For more information you can check the [How skins work]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-skins-work%}), [Skin registration]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%})and[Disabling embedded resources]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/performance/disabling-embedded-resources%}) topics.
+For more information you can check the [How skins work]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-skins-work%}), [Skin registration]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/skin-registration%}) and [Disabling embedded resources]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/performance/disabling-embedded-resources%}) topics.
 >